Caribbean Computer Coding Workshops: Overview

 Coding Workshop Level I Inaugural Class, Instructors and sponsor’s representatives at inaugural opening ceremony 06 January 2018

 In the summer of 2021, the CSF added an additional workshop (Programming in Python) and offered both workshops virtually to all English-speaking Caribbean countries (with particular focus on Barbados and the OECS).
 These workshops are now known as the Caribbean Computer Coding Workshops (C3W).
 Python was chosen to encourage the Region to switch away from testing our students in Pascal to the adoption of a more modern language such as Python.
 In the spring and summer of 2021, we added a second Python workshop (Programming in Python II) for participants with some previous coding ability.
 In the spring of 2022 we added a second level to the Website development workshop to accommodate those students that had some Website development experience.
 Then in the summer of 2022 we repeated the spring 2022 curriculum, the only change being that we removed PHP and added REACT to the Level II curriculum of Website Development.
+In the spring of 2023 we repeated the summer 2022 curriculum.

 Videos and News Clips